 Pica 8vo edn. pp. 34+64.
 Buckram, 2s.
 6d. net; Persian Morocco, 7s.
 6d. net.
+Bourgeois 32mo edn. pp. 32+56.
+Paper covers, 2d. net; cloth cut flush, 6d. net; French Morocco, 2s. net; Persian Morocco, 3s. net

-The Syndics of the Press have recently published, for the Publication Committee of the Episcopal Church in Scotland, the Scottish Communion Office and the Permissible Additions to and Deviations from the Service Books of the Church as approved by the College of Bishops.
+The Syndics of the Press have recently published, for the Publication Committee of the Episcopal Church in Scotland, the Scotlish Communion Office and the Permissible Additions to and Deviations from the Service Books of the Church as approved by the College of Bishops.